Winners of 2023 Daniels Fund Ethics Initiative Case Competition — University of Denver and University of Wyoming

-The Daniels Fund Ethics Initiative’s tenth annual Collegiate Program Case Competition took place April 8 in Denver.
+The Daniels Fund Ethics Initiative’s eleventh annual Collegiate Program Case Competition took place April 21 in Aurora.
 The event included two separate competition tracks — one for graduate students and one for undergraduate students.
 Students from the University of Denver were the first place winners in the graduate track and the University of Wyoming placed first in the undergraduate track.
+This was the second consecutive victory for both schools.

-In the graduate track, the second place team was from the University of Utah and the third place team was from Colorado State University.
-University of Northern Colorado placed second and University of Colorado Boulder placed third in the undergraduate track
+In the graduate track, the second place team was from the University of Colorado Boulder and the third place team was from University of Colorado Denver.
+University of Denver placed second and Colorado State University placed third in the undergraduate track.

-Student teams received a business case based on a fictional auto parts company and took on the role of a consulting firm hired to identify ethical issues, which included fair competition, diversity, conflicts of interest, nepotism, and more.
-Each team analyzed the ethical issues involved and presented their recommendations to a panel of judges comprised of business and community leaders playing the role of the company’s human resources executive.
+Student teams received a business case based on a global supply chain company and took on the role of a consulting firm hired to identify ethical issues, which included privacy, employee monitoring, conflicts of interest, working from home versus in the office, and more.
+Each team analyzed the ethical issues involved and presented recommendations to a panel of judges comprised of business and community leaders playing the role of the company’s senior management team.
 Judges evaluated presentations against criteria including the Daniels Fund Ethics Initiative Principles: integrity, trust, accountability, transparency, fairness, respect, rule of law, and viability.

 The Daniels Fund Ethics Initiative Collegiate Program was established in 2010 to instill a high standard of ethics in students and strengthen principle-based ethics education in participating schools.
 The program consists of eleven university partners in Colorado, New Mexico, Utah, and Wyoming.